sogaiu/tree-sitter-clojure-def/README.md

 [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure) doesn't
 support "higher-level" constructs like `def` or `defn` for a variety of reasons.
 This repository demonstrates a grammar which "inherits from" tree-sitter-clojure showing how one might support `def` and `defn`.
+It's still very much an experiment.

 ## Status